kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

   </p>
 </div>

 The *viscosity index* ($VI$) of a liquid is a measure of how greatly the kinematic viscosity varies with temperature.
 It is an important property of hydraulic fluids and lubricants that operate at a wide range in temperatures.
 A liquid with a low $VI$ exhibits a large relative change in viscosity with temperature.
 A liquid with a high $VI$ is less sensitive to temperature variations.
 The $VI$ doesn't tell you anything about what the value of the viscosity is, just how sensitive it is to temperature changes.
-The viscosity index is a dimensionless quantity that was originally setup to be measured on a scale from 0 to 100.
-But since the scale's conception a variety of lubricants have been manufactured that can reach a $VI$ of over 400.
+The viscosity index is a dimensionless quantity that was originally intended to run from 0 to 100.
+Since the scale's conception, however, a variety of lubricants have been manufactured that can reach a $VI$ of over 400.

 <div class="photo" style="width: 500px;">
   <img src="img\isoVG100.png" alt="Kinematic viscosity for three different viscosity indices.">
   <p>
 Kinematic viscosity for an ISO VG 100 lubricant for a viscosity index of 50 (red), 100 (blue), and 150 (black).
-An ISO VG 100 has a kinematic viscosity of 100 cSt at $40\C$.
+An ISO VG 100 has a kinematic viscosity of 100 cSt at $40\C$ (see the section on <a href="#iso-viscosity-grades" id="markdown-toc-iso-viscosity-grades">ISO Viscosity Grades</a>)
   </p>
 </div>